revanthkolli/revanthkolli.github.io/_posts/2020-08-28-book-review-the-7-habits-of-highly-effective-people.markdown

 I remember first seeing this book on a manager's bookshelf during a sultry summer workday in 2012.
 I was still in high school then.
 My reading pace had already slowed down in the face of academic rigor and the pressure to get into a good college.
 I remember wondering if the book was only there for display.

 A year later as I was heading off to college, my dad recommended the same book to me.
-I added it to my list but soon forgot about it amidst the energized and chaotic hustle of my first year.
+I added it to my to-read list but soon forgot about it amidst the energized and chaotic hustle of my first year.

 Now, I've finally finished reading *The 7 Habits of Highly Effective People* under circumstances that I couldn't have imagined 8 years ago - stuck indoors while the world is fighting to gain control of a global pandemic.